 Tests for mental capacity assessment

-Two tests will be conducted to assess the mental capacity of a person:
+Two tests are conducted to assess the mental capacity of a person:

 Test questions for mental capacity assessment

-In the functional test, certain questions will be asked from the person to assess the mental capacity.
-Questions regarding the decision of the person will be asked.
+In the functional test, certain questions can be asked to determine the decision being made:

 - How did you reach to this decision?